 The Best Cat Treats

-Another fishy option, our love for Bonito flakes (we tested the Cat-Man-Doo brand) took us by surprise.
-This simple treat is nothing but a bag of dried fish flakes, each airy piece roughly the size of a corn flake.
-It’s a healthy, affordable option that you can feed alone or mix into kibble for cats who are finicky eaters.
+Another fishy option, Cat-Man-Doo Dried Bonito Flake Cat Treats took us by surprise.
+This simple treat consists of nothing but dried fish flakes, each piece roughly the size of a corn flake.
+Bonito flakes are so lightweight that we found them tricky to portion out individually, but they’re great for sprinkling onto kibble for cats who are finicky eaters.

 How We Found the Best Cat Treat

 We started by compiling a list of major cat treat brands sold at pet supply retailers like Chewy.com, Petco, and PetSmart — brands like Blue Buffalo and Purina, which most cat owners recognize from a trip down the cat food aisle.
 This gave us a starting list of 254 products, from baked treats and freeze-dried minnows to individual tuna pouches.
-Note that we looked only at treats for healthy adult cats, avoiding products intended to treat issues like hairballs or diabetes.
+Note that we looked only at treats for cats in good health, avoiding products intended to treat issues like hairballs or diabetes.

 First, we cut products with corn, soy, or wheat.